-Many people work through their lunch break to gain an extra hour at work, but Donaldson-Feilder says that can be counter-productive.
-“As a general rule, taking at least 30 minutes away from your desk will help you to be more effective in the afternoon,” she says.
+Lots of people work through their lunch break, but Emma says that can be counter-productive.
+"As a general rule, taking at least 30 minutes away from your desk will help you to be more effective in the afternoon," she says.

-A break is an opportunity to relax and think of something other than work.
-“Go for a walk outdoors or, better still, do some exercise,” says Donaldson-Feilder.
-“You’ll come back to your desk re-energised, with a new set of eyes and renewed focus.”
+"Go for a walk outdoors or, better still, do some exercise," says Emma.
+"You'll come back to your desk re-energised, with a new set of eyes and renewed focus."

 Planning your day with a midday break will also help you to break up your work into more manageable chunks.